Criminal Record Check

 *Please do not go to your local RCMP station to request a BC Criminal Record Check – this is the incorrect option.

 NOTE: If you are unable to complete the online BC CRC request online, then you will need to contact the UBCO School of Social Work to complete the paper version.
 The paper version must be obtained directly from the UBCO School of Social Work, please email firstname.lastname@example.org.
 You will also need to book an appointment in-person or online with them to verify your identity.

 DOMESTIC STUDENTS: We require a criminal record check (CCRP) from the BC Ministry of Public Safety and Solicitor General.
 You may use the online CCRP request or request the paper process from the School of Social Work directly.

 DOMESTIC STUDENTS (out-of-province): We require a criminal record check from the BC Ministry of Public Safety and Solicitor General.
 You may use the online CCRP request or request the paper process from the School of Social Work directly.
 The online process can be completed throughout Canada.
-Criminal record checks from provinces/territories other than BC may only be used to clear the admission condition on your MSW conditional offer.
+Criminal record checks from provinces/territories other than BC may be considered to start the program.
+It is recommended that you discuss this process directly with the Graduate Program Assistant as soon as you accept your conditional offer of admission.
 You are still required to provide the BC CCRP to be permitted to participate in your required MSW practicum(s) and this is due before the start of our program.

 INTERNATIONAL STUDENTS: As a condition of admission, the School of Social Work will need receive a criminal record check directly from the applicable reporting agency in your home country.
 Immediately after you begin residing in Canada, you will be required to complete the B.C.
 Ministry of Public Safety and Solicitor General criminal record check as outlined below (online CCRP request or manual paper process for the BC CRC request).
 It is recommended that you discuss this process directly with the Graduate Program Assistant as soon as you accept your conditional offer of admission.